 NOTE: If you are reporting any adjustment on line 17 or line 36, complete page 5 of your tax return, Adjustments to Arizona Gross Income, and include it with your return.

 If are not reporting any adjustment on line 17 or line 36, do not include page 5 with your return.

-Use line 17 if any of the following special circumstances apply.
-You may either add (on line 17) or subtract (on line 36) items A and B below, depending on your situation.
+You may either add (on line 17) or subtract (on line 36) items A and B, depending on your situation.